Maburidi/maburidi.github.io/index.md

 <h3>Hello! </h3>

-<p> Hello body!
-I am Mohammed, a knowlede seeker and learner, all of the time.
+<p> I am Mohammed, a knowlede seeker and learner, all of the time.
 I started cultivating academic degrees in 2012, at that time, I obtained my Blachler's degree in Physics.
 Then I realzed that physics has no place in third world places.
 Therefore, I switched to computer science, and I obtained my first masters degree in  computing in 2016.
 But again, a masters degree is useless without a Ph.D. degree.
 Therefore, I decided to get obtain a Ph.D., but I have no money, therefore. <br>